shayanmon/Cell_Instance_Segmentation/README.md

 5. **Class imbalance**: RBCs vastly outnumber WBCs and platelets.
 Mitigated with class-weighted CE loss and per-class Dice.

-6. **Unfavorable backbone model deployed**: Unfortunately, the UNI model requires permission from the authors to access their weights, which we could not get approval for in the time constraint.
-Thus, we used a more general purpose foundation model (ImageNet) as the wrapper to fine-tune on.

 ### Potential Improvements

-1. **Stain normalization**: Apply Macenko or Reinhard stain normalization as a preprocessing step.
-Blood smear staining varies significantly between slides, and normalization would improve generalization.
+1. **User-inputted number of cell classes** Automatically adjust combined loss function (and thus IoU and MAP indices).

-2. **Test-time augmentation (TTA)**: Average predictions across multiple augmented views (flips, rotations) at inference time for more robust results.
+3. **Test-time augmentation (TTA)**: Average predictions across multiple augmented views (flips, rotations) at inference time for more robust results.

-3. **UNI v2**: The newer UNI2-h model (ViT-H, trained on 200M+ images) would provide stronger features.
+4. **UNI v2**: The newer UNI2-h model (ViT-H, trained on 200M+ images) would provide stronger features.
 Drop-in replacement since the architecture is the same family.

-4. **StarDist-style output**: Replace HoVer-Net with star-convex polygon predictions for more precise boundaries on round cells like blood cells.
+5. **StarDist-style output**: Replace HoVer-Net with star-convex polygon predictions for more precise boundaries on round cells like blood cells.

-5. **Larger dataset**: Combine BCCD with other blood cell datasets (PBC dataset, ALL-IDB) for more training data.
+6. **Larger dataset**: Combine BCCD with other blood cell datasets (PBC dataset, ALL-IDB) for more training data.

-6. **Post-processing optimization**: Bayesian optimization or grid search over watershed hyperparameters on the validation set.
+7. **Post-processing optimization**: Bayesian optimization or grid search over watershed hyperparameters on the validation set.

-7. **Multi-scale inference**: Process images at multiple resolutions and merge predictions for better handling of cells at different sizes (platelets vs WBCs).
+8. **Multi-scale inference**: Process images at multiple resolutions and merge predictions for better handling of cells at different sizes (platelets vs WBCs).

 ## Project Structure